 Utilizing a less traveled route on the northeastern side of Mt.
 Rainier, our Expedition Skills Seminar – Emmons captures the best aspects of summer climbing on Mt.
 Rainier's far-flung glaciers.
 The Emmons Glacier route is truly an endurance climb, beginning on the forested Glacier Basin Trail and ending on the glacier-capped summit of Mt.
 Rainier.

 Our Expedition Skills Seminars are comprehensive training courses designed to educate climbers to the mountaineering skills needed to tackle the world's greatest peaks.
-Successful completion of the Expedition Skill Seminar - Emmons will make you eligible for many of our expeditions around the world, including McKinley, and provides you with a foundation for other major glaciated mountains.
+Successful completion of the Expedition Skill Seminar - Emmons will make you eligible for many of our expeditions around the world, including Denali, and provides you with a foundation for other major glaciated mountains.

 THE RMI DIFFERENCE